 WUR not only has scientific partners in China, it also collaborates with companies.
 Kees de Koning from the Dairy Campus in Leeuwarden regularly runs courses there, for example, for dairy giants from Yili in Inner Mongolia to Modern Dairy in Anhui Province.
 For Silke Hemming the link with China is entirely “commercial”.
 The company Tencent — or the Chinese version of Google — wanted to invest in the Autonomous Greenhouse Challenge when no one in the Netherlands was interested.
 Meanwhile, the competition has become a worldwide concept and the third edition is in full swing.

 But at its core, it is not about dairy, improved vegetables, autonomous greenhouses, super-sensitive testing methods, economic models, or methods for measuring soil pollution.
 And the cultural and political differences — which are sometimes difficult to deal with, like having your head displayed on a screen when you commit a traffic offence — are ultimately a side issue.
 Especially as long as you can discuss it amongst yourselves.
 Just as we come with a “manual”, our Chinese partners do too.

 The most important thing — so say the Wageningen scientists unanimously — is that we can only achieve a better world together.
 There is a reason why WUR’s strategic mission is: Finding Answers Together.
-And as Water Systems & Global Change chair holder Carolien Kroeze says: “International collaboration between scientists is essential to tackling major environmental problems: no matter what the politics.”
+And as Water Systems & Global Change chair holder Carolien Kroeze says: “International collaboration between scientists is essential to tackling major environmental problems.”
 Because it is that simple: “We cannot stop global warming without China.”